rmartinho/flamingdangerzone/_posts/2012-08-15-rule-of-zero.markdown

 between objects that are safer than option #4 above.

 Option #1 can be improved to allow transferring ownership by adding a move constructor and a move assignment operator.
-This makes it a lot more usable, but also a lot more useful.
+This makes it a lot more usable and a lot more useful.
 It can be returned from functions and passed by value to transfer ownership.
 An example of this is [`std::unique_ptr`][unique_ptr], the first choice when one needs a smart pointer.